ReSTARTR/ec2-ls-hosts/README.md

 $ make build (-B)
 ```

-with zsh and peco
+Integration with zsh and peco
 ----

-- SSH login with interactive host selector
+- With this integration, you can ssh login with interactive host selector

 Dependencies